ExtendRealityLtd/VRTK/README.md

   * **Touch Highligt Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set color (for instance on the `SteamVR_InteractTouch` script).
-  * **Snap To Rotation:** If this Vector3 is not set to Vector3.zero then when the object is grabbed, the object will be snapped to this rotation to the base rotation of the controller.
-This enables objects to be snapped to a specific orientation on grab rather than just grabbing the object at the rotation the object is currently in.
+  * **Grab Snap Type:** This sets the snap type of the object when it is grabbed.
+   * `Simple_Snap` snaps the grabbed object's central position to the controller attach point (default is controller tip).
+   * `Rotation_Snap` snaps the grabbed object to a specific rotation which is provided as a Vector3 in the `Snap To Rotation` parameter.
+   * `Precision_Snap` does not snap the object's position to the controller and picks the object up at the point the controller is touching the object (like a real life hand picking something up).
+  * **Snap To Rotation:** A Vector3 of EulerAngles that determines the rotation of the object in relation to the controller on snap.
-  This is useful for picking up guns or swords where the relative rotation to the controller is important is immersion.
+  This is useful for picking up guns or swords where the relative rotation to the controller is important for ease of use.

 The basis of this script is to provide a simple mechanism for identifying objects in the game world that can be grabbed or used